 To put it in simple terms, a plot is divided into three acts:

 The beginning sees our world and characters introduced to the reader.
-The middle sees the confrontation with some kind of dilemma or crisis, often placing our characters in mortal danger.
+The middle sees the confrontation as a dilemma or crisis, often placing our characters in mortal danger.
 The end sees some resolution of this problem, usually involving a transformation in the protagonists’ character and understanding of their world.

 Scroll through the plot synopsis of some of your favorite films and novels and try to identify this basic three-act structure.